selwynpolit/d9book/book/routes.md

 ## Generate a controller with ChatGPT

 At the time of this writing, [OpenAI](https://openai.com/) has a research release of its ChatGPT available.
-You could always ask it to generate a controller for you as I did.
+You could always ask it to generate a controller for you, as I did.
 I was amazed by the result.
 I asked it to:

-`Generate a Drupal 10 controller which displays a table of temperatures from 0 to 100 degrees in both celsius and fahrenheit `
+`Generate a Drupal 10 controller which displays a table of temperatures from 0 to 100 degrees in both Celsius and Fahrenheit `

 To which it replied: